mkleung-dev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Image augmentation

 Additional data would be generated because the following reasons.
 1. The training set is not well balanced for different classes.
-Image augmentation is necessary to make sure that there are no the same.
+Image augmentation is necessary to make sure that there are no the same image.
 2. It can decrease the change of over-fitting.
 3. More data can be used to train the model.